romaintrovallet/tutorials/Errors_encountered/Build.md

 ## D) MBedTLS / MBedTLS X509

-Relaunch the pristine build, it should work.

-If it does not, try building another application (basic blinky or hello_world).
-Then relaunch the build pristine for the wanted application.
+Relaunch the build (non-pristine)

-And it should work after 1 or 2 pristine build.
+And it should work just after.

-This is the weirdest errors I've encountered.
-I just know that it's related to MCUboot ...
+It's related to MCUboot config

+Managed to get rid of it by reinstalling the NCS toolchain